 Welcome!

 The California Center for Sustainable Communities conducts research on water, energy, and urban ecosystems at numerous scales, with grants from the City of LA, the County of LA, state and federal agencies.
-We work to develop replicable methods that inform policy regionally, statewide, and potentially nationally and internationally.
-Our research is used to advance knowledge among communities of scholarship and practice about ways to advance equitable urban sustainability and resilience.
+We develop replicable methods that inform policy regionally, statewide, and potentially nationally and internationally.
+Our research is used among communities of scholarship and practice to advance equitable urban sustainability and resilience.
+We are committed to work that enhances justice and equality, and to conducting responsible science in the public interest, deeply informed by input from underserved communities.

 Dr. Stephanie Pincetl is a Professor at the UCLA Institute of the Environment and Sustainability and Founding Director of the California Center for Sustainable Communities at UCLA.

 CCSC is increasingly recognized as pioneering new analysis methods to assist in the energy transition toward electrification and for providing insights into the potential for unequal outcomes for disadvantaged communities.
-CCSC is working with these communities to empower them to participate in policy dialogues and decisions through grants from the California Energy Commission and the Strategic Growth Council.
+CCSC is working with these communities to empower them to participate in policy dialogues and decisions through grants from the Los Angeles Department of Water and Power, California Energy Commission and the Strategic Growth Council.
 Our Energy Atlas harnesses a sophisticated coupling of sociodemographic data, energy consumption, and building attributes, with grid capacity and solar rooftop potential, to help make these conversations possible.

 Understanding the role of how cities are built with respect to heat exposure is increasingly important.
 Our work assessing the impacts of high heat on the grid has provided critical insights about energy production and transmission in regions, such as Los Angeles, where more frequent high heat days are expected.